Work About Sketchbook Contact

 05

-The reconciliation UI went through three major iterations before arriving at the final solution.
-Each iteration was informed by user testing and engineering feedback.
+Refining the matching logic through 2 rounds of cross-functional validation.
+The matching UI went through two major iterations before arriving at the final solution, each shaped by user testing and engineering feedback.

 1